 Promoting 3R principles through quality science and education

-The Swiss 3R Competence Centre (3RCC) promotes the principles of 3Rs (reduction, refinement and replacement of animal experimentation) in Switzerland and facilitates their implementation in life sciences, focusing on research, education and communication.
+The Swiss 3R Competence Centre (3RCC) promotes the 3Rs principle (reduction, refinement and replacement of animal experimentation) in Switzerland and facilitates its implementation in life sciences, focusing on research, education and communication.